-Psalm 3:1: "Lord, how are they increased that trouble me! many are they that rise up against me.

-2 Many there be which say of my soul, There is no help for him in God.
+Psalm 3:1-2: "Lord, how are they increased that trouble me! many are they that rise up against me.
+Many there be which say of my soul, There is no help for him in God.
 Selah."

 These psalms fall into two categories.
-Some of these lamentations reflect personal problems that are afflicting one person, andt hat person is crying out to the Lord for mercy and help.
-Others, though, reflect the problems of an entire nation.
+Some of them reflect personal problems which are afflicting one person, and that person is crying out to the Lord for mercy and help.
+Others are about the problems of an entire nation.
 For example, take a look at this one:

-Psalm 44:9: "But thou hast cast off, and put us to shame; and goest not forth with our armies.

-- 10 Thou makest us to turn back from the enemy: and they which hate us spoil for themselves. - 11 Thou hast given us like sheep appointed for meat; and hast scattered us among the heathen."
+Psalm 44:9-11: "But thou hast cast off, and put us to shame; and goest not forth with our armies.
+Thou makest us to turn back from the enemy: and they which hate us spoil for themselves.
+Thou hast given us like sheep appointed for meat; and hast scattered us among the heathen."

-That was clearly written about a nation that was suffering persecution and difficulties.
+That was written about a nation that was suffering persecution and difficulties.
 The psalmist is praying that God would deliver them from their enemies.

-If you read through the book of Psalms you will see many psalms of lamentation.
+If you read through the book of Psalms you'll find many psalms of lamentation.
 In fact, this is one of the major themes of the book: